shivasaipasham/demo-repo/README.md

 # demo-repo

-This is all about learning git
+This is all about learning git and github.